 Below you will find a wide variety of automotive paint colors from solid paint, chameleon colors, pearls, & a wide selection of metallic & candy car paints .
-Click on the colors to visit our online store to price or purchase the colors or read on to learn about color types.
+Click on the shapes to visit our online store to price or purchase the paint or read on to learn about color types.

 Metallic Automotive Paint

 Metallic paint colors are created from finely ground and classified aluminum particles combined with special color pigments to provide coloration and allowing the aluminum particle to sparkle in light.
-Metallic paint colors can vary widely in terms of color and sparkle size.
+The colors can vary widely in terms of vibrance and sparkle size.
 Metallic automotive paint colors are generally easy to apply with some lighter shades being more difficult.
 Visit our page dedicated to Metallic car paints to learn more.
-Click the image to the left to download our digital color chart or purchase a hand sprayed chart in the color selectors area in the store.

 Pearl Car Paint Colors

-Pearl automotive paint colors are created using special “pearlescent” with transparent coloring agents to give colors that have a rich shimmer of many different sizes and colors.
-Unlike metallic paint colors, the pearl pigment itself will give off a colored shimmer whereas a metallic pigment by itself will be some form of silver.
-Pearl car paint colors can be 2 stage where a pearl base color is applied then cleared or a 3 stage system where a solid base color is applied, then a pearl midcoat, and a protective clearcoat.
+Pearl automotive paints are created using special “pearlescent” with transparent coloring agents to give colors that have a rich shimmer of many different sizes and colors.
+Unlike metallic, the pearl pigment itself will give off a colored shimmer whereas a metallic pigment by itself will be some form of silver.
+Pearl car paint can be 2 stage where a pearl color is applied then cleared or a 3 stage system where a solid base color is applied, then a pearl midcoat, and a protective clearcoat.
 Shown below are our selections of 2 stage pearl car paint colors.
 We have both types available in the store.
-Pearl paints are generally more expensive that metallic paints but most factors are similar to those of the metallic shades.
+Pearl paints are generally more expensive that metallic but most factors are similar to those of the metallic shades.